OpenEvalProject/evals/manuscripts/elife-66290/v1/manuscript.md

 ## Abstract

 In eukaryotes, histone variant distribution within the genome is the key epigenetic feature.
-To understand how each histone variant is targeted to the genome, we developed a new method, the RhIP ( R econstituted h istone complex I ncorporation into chromatin of P ermeabilized cell) assay, in which epitope-tagged histone complexes are introduced into permeabilized cells and incorporated into their chromatin.
+To understand how each histone variant is targeted to the genome, we developed a new method, the RhIP (Reconstituted histone complex Incorporation into chromatin of Permeabilized cell) assay, in which epitope-tagged histone complexes are introduced into permeabilized cells and incorporated into their chromatin.
 Using this method, we found that H3.1 and H3.3 were incorporated into chromatin in replication-dependent and -independent manners, respectively.
 We further found that the incorporation of histones H2A and H2A.Z mainly occurred at less condensed chromatin (open), suggesting that condensed chromatin (closed) is a barrier for histone incorporation.
 To overcome this barrier, H2A, but not H2A.Z, uses a replication-coupled deposition mechanism.
 Our study revealed that the combination of chromatin structure and DNA replication dictates the differential histone deposition to maintain the epigenetic chromatin states.

 ## Introduction